 From these inputs, the trigger program can refer to a copy of the original or the new records.
 You must code the trigger program so that it accepts these parameters.

-"Trigger buffer sections" on page 277
+Trigger buffer sections

 The trigger buffer has two logical sections: a static section and a variable section.